stephengold/Garrett/README.md

 ## Important features

- + A controller that affixes a camera to a rigid body at a specific offset.
+ + `AffixedCamera`: affixes a camera to a rigid body at a specific offset.
   The controlled camera moves with the rigid body as it translates and rotates.

  + `DynamicCamera`: a physics-based, 6 degree-of-freedom camera controller.